bestape/.0.sh-project/README.md

 ================
 Developed for bestape/.dotfiles.

-Place these files a project's parent directory.
+Place these files in the project's parent directory.